 All SOCs will require the individual to undergo some form of treatment.
-As a general rule, successful completion of an SOC will require participation in and completion of a state approved domestic violence or batterer's treatment program.
-In some cases, depending on the court, the prosecutor and the wishes of the victim, the type and scope of the treatment program can be negotiated.
+As a general rule, successful completion of a SOC will require participation in and completion of a state-approved domestic violence or batterer’s treatment program.
+In some cases, depending on the court, the prosecutor and the wishes of the victim, the type, and scope of the treatment program can be negotiated.
 This means that, if agreed upon, the SOC could be fulfilled by completing a less stringent anger management program.
 Or possibly alcohol counseling.
-Usually the state and the court will require batterer's treatment before it will agree to an SOC.
+Usually, the state and the court will require batterer’s treatment before it will agree to a SOC.
 But that is not always the case.
-Be sure to review all of your counseling options before entering into an SOC.
+Be sure to review all of your counseling options before entering into a SOC.

 2. Alcohol Evaluation and recommended treatment follow-up.

 This category deserves special mention because it could potentially be ordered in one of three ways to assure compliance with the SOC.
-The first is that a domestic violence treatment facility could require that the individual undergo alcohol treatment as part of of or even prior to entry in the batterer's program.
+The first is that a domestic violence treatment facility could require that the individual undergo alcohol treatment as part of-of or even prior to entry in the batterer’s program.
 It also could be required separately by the court or prosecutor as part of the SOC agreement.
-Finally it could be agreed upon in lieu of batterer's treatment.
-Regardless, anyone seriously considering entry into an SOC should obtain an alcohol evaluation first in order to best know what will be expected should the SOC be sought.
+Finally, it could be agreed upon in lieu of batterer’s treatment.
+Regardless, anyone seriously considering entry into a SOC should obtain an alcohol evaluation first in order to best know what will be expected should the SOC be sought.

 3. Imposition of a No Contact Order (NCO).